zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

-and strength-sufficient person", the single enlightened person has, fully possessed, reached, fully reached, possessed, fully possessed, possessed fortitude, strength, vitality, hard work (brave), wisdom "For those who are strong, hardworking, fortitude and strength, one should walk alone like a rhino horn.
+and strength-sufficient person", the single enlightened person has, fully possessed, reached, fully reached, possessed, fully possessed, possessed fortitude, strength, vitality, hard work (brave), wisdom "For those who are strong, hardworking, fortitude and strength, one should walk alone like a rhinoceros.

 Because of that, the single enlightened person said: